fatemeh-lohrasbi/bankist/README.md

 # bankist
 js array methods

-there are 2 user for login
+there are 2 users for login

 user 1 info:
 username : fl